-Trying to access a site and being met with an error page is at best inconvenient, whether that site is yours or someone else’s.
+Trying to access a site and being met with an error page is always inconvenient, whether that site is yours or someone else’s.
 As with many HTTP response codes, part of what makes a 401 error so frustrating is the lack of information it offers for diagnosing and resolving the issue.

 The 401 error can happen with any browser, so it’s a pretty common issue people face.
 In most cases, this problem is relatively simple and straightforward to fix.